rashidahammed/Interview/README.md

-C# Project

-This is a C# project that includes a database backup and initialization script.
+This is a .NET Core application built using Clean Architecture principles.
+It includes a database backup and initialization script.
 Follow the steps below to set up and run the project successfully.

 ## 📁 Project Structure